Additive Screen Printing

-Watch the 3D Screen Printing Process at Fraunhofer IFAM Dresden.
+Watch the Additive Screen Printing Process at Fraunhofer IFAM Dresden.

-The three-dimensional screen printing process allows the economic production of components that are not realizable at all or only at very high costs compared to conventional methods.
-For example, 3D screen printing enables closed channels and undercuts with structural finenesses down to 60 µm.
+The additive screen printing process allows the economic production of components that are not realizable at all or only at very high costs compared to conventional methods.
+For example, additive screen printing enables closed channels and undercuts with structural finenesses down to 60 µm.
 Thanks to the powder metallurgical approach, components can be manufactured near-net-shape from a wide range of industrially relevant materials.

 The services of Fraunhofer IFAM Dresden initially include the analysis of your specific catalogue of requirements.
 Based on this, we develop possible manufacturing variants with you, which we then implement together in prototype components.
 The Fraunhofer IFAM Dresden and its network partners have access to the entire chain from the simulative design of thermal, mechanical and material parameters, through process development and characterization, to support in the subsequent commercial implementation.